 Level 4 actions are the lowest priority for implementation in the DWMA.
-Benefits from level 4 actions like acquisition of land or water rights do not warrant the massive expense.
-There is little private land in the Coyote Springs DWMA, and acquisition of this land is not likely to significantly benefit the tortoise or other covered species.
+Benefits from level 4 actions, like acquisition of land or water rights, do not warrant the massive expense.
+There is little private land in the Gold Butte DWMA, and acquisition of this land is not likely to significantly benefit the tortoise or other Covered Species.
 Also, while outflow modifications have degraded springs, the benefit from the acquisition of water rights and restoring natural hydrologic flows is not likely to outweigh the substantial cost involved.

 In lieu of exhausting budgets on these actions, a more beneficial expenditure would be to improve water quality and eradicate invasive species.
 Although development poses a major threat across the range of the desert tortoise, there are currently no major development projects being considered in the DWMA.
-The CSI property is outside DWMA boundaries and threats from this development are primarily related to human interactions.
 Consequently, we feel it would be unwise to expend valuable funds on land acquisition.
 Level 4 actions are not recommended; rather, we recommend allocating funds for more immediate needs such as enforcement, education, and monitoring.